COOL-LAMPS. VII. Quantifying Strong-lens Scaling Relations with 177 Cluster-scale Strong Gravitational Lenses in DECaLS: Summary and Conclusions

 \section{Summary and Conclusions}

-This paper presents measurements of mass and light in 177 strong-lensing systems at cluster and group mass scales.
-By directly obtaining the Einstein radius and BCG redshift for each system, we compute the Einstein-radius-enclosed total mass parametrically.
-We use the enclosed $g$, $r$, and $z$-band photometry with \texttt{Prospector} to parameterize the enclosed luminosity and stellar mass, and we obtain a planar relationship between the BCG redshift, enclosed total mass, and enclosed luminosity of the form $Z = 0.137_{-0.051}^{+0.051}X + 0.522_{-0.023}^{+0.022}Y + 4.207_{-0.290}^{+0.300}$ where X = $z_{_{BCG}}$, Y = $\mathrm{log}_{10}[M_{\Sigma} (<\theta_E) / M_{\odot}]$, and Z = $\mathrm{log}_{10}[L(<\theta_{E})/L_\odot]$.
-We find that the enclosed total mass and stellar mass for the entire sample of strong-lensing systems considered in this work are correlated with a logarithmic slope, normalization, and intrinsic stellar-mass scatter of $0.443\pm0.035$, $5.958\pm0.454$ dex, and $0.173\pm0.013$ dex respectively.
-We also find that the enclosed total mass and stellar-to-total mass fraction are correlated with a logarithmic slope, normalization, and intrinsic stellar-to-total-mass-fraction scatter of $-0.563\pm0.035$, $6.034\pm0.457$ dex, and $0.161\pm0.013$ dex respectively.
+This paper presents measurements of mass and light in 177 high-confidence cluster-scale strong lenses.
+By directly obtaining the BCG redshift and an estimate for the Einstein radius for each system, we compute the Einstein-radius-enclosed total mass functionally and independent of any light-traces-mass model.
+We use the enclosed $g$-, $r$-, and $z$-band LS DR9 photometry with \texttt{Prospector} to estimate the enclosed luminosity and stellar mass, and we obtain a planar relationship between the BCG redshift, enclosed total mass, and enclosed luminosity of the form $Z = 0.148^{+0.051}_{-0.052}X + 0.529^{+0.023}_{-0.022}Y + 4.121^{+0.272}_{-0.298}$ with an intrinsic scatter on $Z$ of $0.110^{+0.009}_{-0.008}$ dex where $X = z_{_{BCG}}$, $Y = \mathrm{log}_{10}[M_{\Sigma} (<\theta_E) / M_{\odot}]$, and $Z = \mathrm{log}_{10}[L(<\theta_{E})/L_\odot]$.
+We find that the enclosed total mass and stellar mass for the entire sample of strong lenses considered in this work are correlated with a logarithmic slope, normalization, and intrinsic stellar-mass scatter of $0.500^{+0.029}_{-0.031}$, $5.254^{+0.395}_{-0.391}$, $0.104^{+0.005}_{-0.003}$ dex, respectively.
+We also find that the enclosed total mass and stellar-to-total mass fraction are correlated with a logarithmic slope, normalization, and intrinsic stellar-to-total-mass-fraction scatter of $-0.495^{+0.032}_{-0.033}$, $5.24^{+0.409}_{-0.424}$, $0.103^{+0.005}_{-0.002}$ dex, respectively.
+We recover scaling relations identical to that of works that measure within cluster-scale apertures---despite the fact that we measure inside apertures with radii some 30--100 times smaller.
+This is suggestive of invariance in baryon conversion efficiency and feedback strength as a function of cluster-centric radii in galaxy clusters.
 Enormous volumes of imaging data from new space-based and ground-based surveys at deeper and sharper photometric limits are on the horizon.
-Probing these upcoming datasets with both visual and machine-learning driven searches for new strong lenses at a variety of scales is inevitable.
-The correlations shown in this work should have utility in filtering rankings of possible strong-lensing systems as well as offering another measure of cluster cores that can be compared to cosmological simulations.
+Probing these upcoming datasets with both visual and machine-learning-driven searches for new strong lenses at a variety of scales is inevitable.
+The correlations shown in this work should also have utility in ranking candidate strong lenses as well as offering another measure of cluster cores that can be compared to cosmological simulations.